 Research on the health effects of hesperidin is fairly limited.
 However, there's some evidence that hesperidin may offer certain health benefits, although most of the studies are older.
 Here's a look at some key study findings:

-1) Hesperidin and Chronic Venous Insufficiency
+1) Chronic Venous Insufficiency

 A condition in which the veins do not efficiently return blood from the legs to the heart, chronic venous insufficiency is linked to problems like varicose veins, ankle swelling, and nighttime leg cramping.
 Supplements containing a combination of hesperidin, extract of the herb butcher's broom, and ascorbic acid (a form of vitamin C) may help treat chronic venous insufficiency, according to a 2007 study published in International Angiology. (